ferrucc-io/ferruccio/content/posts/a-new-ide.md

 ![](/a-new-ide/light-table.gif)

-Up until now I always thought about code as a lot of files, that you divide in components.
+Up until now I always thought about code as collection of files, that you connect through imports.

-But when working on a functional project we could try and consider it a collection of functions instead.
+But really we import files instead of files because they're a convenient way to serialize code.
+They're not the best representation of code, in fact functions might provide a better one.

 As no IDEs think this way I decided to try and create a prototype for a *new* kind of IDE taking this idea as its guiding principle.